The Best Surety Bond Companies for 2026

 How Much Do Surety Bonds Cost

-The cost you pay for surety bonds is usually calculated as a percentage of the overall bond amount.
-In the majority of cases, the percentage rate is set between around 1% and 5%, based on the principal’s finances and credit history, the nature of the job, and other factors.
+The cost you pay for surety bonds is typically calculated as a percentage of the total contract price for construction bonds or the overall bond amount for commercial bonds.
+For most qualified applicants, the percentage rate is set between 1% and 3%, based on the principal’s finances and credit history, the nature of the job, and other factors.
 However, rates can sometimes be as low as .5% or as high as 20%.

 Factors That Affect Surety Bond Rates